 Disney Plus TV shows: what's coming soon

-Existing Disney Plus originals include Star Wars TV series The Mandalorian, The Clone Wars and WandaVision, which are by far the best reasons to subscribe right now.
+Existing Disney Plus originals include Star Wars TV series The Mandalorian, The Clone Wars, The Falcon and the Winter Soldier and WandaVision, which are by far the best reasons to subscribe right now.
 Another series called Disney Gallery: The Mandalorian explores the making of the Baby Yoda-starring show.

 Other originals include the excellent documentary series The Imagineering Story, and kid-friendly shows like Diary of a Future President, Zenimation, High School Musical: The Series and the Pixar shorts series Forky Asks A Question.